developer-zebra/developer-zebra-site/src/datawedge/6-3/guide/input/barcode/index.md

 ## Decoder Parameters

 Editable parameters of individual Decoders are explained below. **Note: Decoders that do not have configurable parameters do not appear in the Decoder Parameters section**.
-For further instructions about creating and editing DataWedge Profiles, see "[Create a Profile](../../createprofile)" page.
+For further instructions about creating and editing DataWedge Profiles, see "[Manage Profiles](../../createprofile)" page.

 ### Reduced Quiet Zone
 The quiet zone is the blank space on either side of a bar code that indicates where the symbology begins and ends, and is intended to prevent the reader from scanning irrelevant information.
 When marginless decoders are used with Reduced Quiet Zone Level reader parameters, the decoders behave according to the following table: